Consensys/mythril/README.md

 $ myth analyze -a <contract-address>
 ```

-Specify the maximum number of transaction to explore with `-t <number>`.
+Specify the maximum number of transactions to explore with `-t <number>`.
 You can also set a timeout with `--execution-timeout <seconds>`.

 Here is an example of running Mythril on the file `killbilly.sol` which is in the `solidity_examples` directory for `3` transactions: